 - Fiberglass frame is lightweight and easy to setup

-- Kelty Grand Mesa 2 provides excellent value and performance for 3-season use, offers solid construction and functional design
+- Kelty Grand Mesa 2, this two person camping tent provides excellent value and performance for 3-season use, offers solid construction and functional design.

 - Color-coded clip construction that eliminates the hassle of feeding poles through cumbersome tent sleeves.